 Signs of colorectal cancer

 Patients who usually present with symptoms are most likely to have advanced disease.
-Symptoms include melena, hematochezia, abdominal pain, change in bowel habits or iron deficiency anemia that cannot be explained and that is most suspicious in post-menopausal females as well as males older than 50.
+Symptoms include melena, hematochezia, abdominal pain, change in bowel habits or iron deficiency anemia that cannot be explained and that is most suspicious in post-menopausal females, as well as males older than 50.
 In rare instances, the disease can also present as a Streptococcus bovis bacteremia.

-Symptoms can be classified based on whether they are specific to a certain location of the bowel or if they are common to all locations.
+Symptoms can be classified based on whether they are specific to a certain location of the bowel, or if they are common to all locations.

-Abdominal pain, weight loss and blood in stool can be the presenting symptoms regardless of the location of the cancer.
+Abdominal pain, weight loss and blood in the stool can be the presenting symptoms regardless of the location of the cancer.
 Abdominal pain is usually due to either obstruction of the bowel or peritoneal spread.